Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Cameron: I couldn’t get Luke out of my mind.
 I know I made a promise to Mitchell, but… some things are bigger than promises.
 Fizbo would be at that party. (looks in mirror after applying make-up) Hello, old friend.

-Scene: Hospital
+# Scene 06 : Hospital

 Hayley: It all happened so fast.

 Jay: I keep thinking there is something I could’ve done.

 Mitchell: No, don’t blame yourself.
 Who could’ve possibly seen that coming?

-Scene: A few hours earlier outside Claire & Phil’s house
+# Scene 07 : A few hours earlier outside Claire & Phil’s house

 Claire: Sweety, that’s a rock wall.
 Is that even safe?
 Oh my god.

 Phil: Honey, relax. (to guy setting up rock wall) Hey, has anyone ever gotten hurt on one of these things?